etsea117/tired-energy/content/page/about/index.md

       icon: user
 ---

 ### Hi there!
+My name is Ethan.
 I'm a product manager, with 4 years of experience in the solar and energy storage industry.

 I am neurodiverse and narcoleptic, and this blog is about human experiences - in the renewables field and beyond.